Euthanasia and assisted suicide in Australia: Restoring Territory Rights Act 2022

-Carriage services
+Telehealth and carriage services

 The Howard government oversaw the passage of the Criminal Code Amendment (Suicide Related Material Offences) Act 2005, which passed the Federal Parliament in June 2005, and made it a crime to use a telephone, fax, email or internet carriage service to discuss the practicalities of suicide-related material.
 The law prompted the Victorian Health Minister to recommend doctors discuss voluntary assisted dying exclusively in person with their patients, so they would not run foul of the federal law.
 Western Australia's assisted dying law explicitly states that voluntary assisted dying is not suicide.

 The presence of the federal law and its relationship with state laws that created lawful assisted dying schemes resulted in a legal grey area over whether voluntary assisted dying, as authorised by a state/territory law, constitutes ‘suicide’ within the meaning of the carriage service offences contained in the Commonwealth Criminal Code.
 In 2023 a Melbourne GP pursued legal action in the Federal Court to clarify the definition of suicide in the federal criminal code and its applicability to state-based assisted dying legislation.
 In November 2023 the court ruled that the law made it illegal for telehealth consultations concerning assisted dying to be conducted.
 Justice Wendy Abraham found that the term suicide, as used in the criminal code, applies to the ending of a person's life through voluntary assisted dying.
 The ruling prompted independent MP Kate Chaney to introduce a bill to federal parliament in February 2024, to amend the Code to make it clear that voluntary assisted dying services are not within the definition of suicide and therefore can be accessed via telehealth and carriage services according to state assisted dying laws.
 The bill did not proceed to a vote prior to the 2025 election.
 Prime Minister Anthony Albanese has previously voiced his objection to the notion of assisted dying being captured by telehealth and carriage services.
+In July 2026 the governing Labor Party, at its National Conference, voted to allow its members of parliament (MPs) to cast a conscience vote on telehealth consultations regarding assisted dying.